White House spokeswoman Sanders to get Secret Service protection: source

 WASHINGTON (Reuters) - White House press secretary Sarah Sanders will get Secret Service protection after she was asked to leave a restaurant in southern Virginia in protest of President Donald Trump’s policies, a source familiar with the matter told Reuters.

 The source did not provide details.
-The Secret Service declined to confirm the matter, as did the White House.
+The Secret Service and the White House both declined to confirm the matter.

-NBC News, which first reported Sanders would get protection, said security would be provided at her home on a temporary basis, citing a law enforcement official.
+NBC News, which first reported that Sanders would get protection, said security would be provided at her home on a temporary basis, citing a law enforcement official.

 Sanders was asked to leave the Red Hen in Lexington, Virginia, on Friday because she worked for Trump.
 The owner later confirmed the reasoning to media, and the incident drew praise and condemnation online for the restaurant.